ansible/awx/CONTRIBUTING.md

 Reporting Issues
 ================

 Use the Github issue tracker for filing bugs.
-In order to save time and help us respond to issues quickly make sure to fill out as much of the issue template as possible.
+In order to save time and help us respond to issues quickly, make sure to fill out as much of the issue template as possible.
 Version information and an accurate reproducing scenario are critical to helping us identify the problem.

-When reporting issues for the UI we also appreciate having screenshots and any error messages from the javascript console.
-It's not unsual for browser extensions and plugins to cause problems, reporting those to us will also help speed up analyzing and resolving UI bugs.
+When reporting issues for the UI we also appreciate having screenshots and any error messages from the web browser's console.
+It's not unsual for browser extensions and plugins to cause problems.
+Reporting those will also help speed up analyzing and resolving UI bugs.

 For the API and backend services, please capture all of the logs that you can from the time the problem was occuring.

-Don't use the issue tracker to get help on how to do something, please use the mailing list and IRC for that.
+Don't use the issue tracker to get help on how to do something - please use the mailing list and IRC for that.

 How issues are resolved
 -----------------------

 We triage our issues into high, medium, and low and will tag them with the relevant component (api, ui, installer, etc).
 We will typically focus on high priority issues.
-There aren't hard and fast rules for determining the severity of an issue, but generally high priority issues have an increased likelyhood of breaking existing functionality and/or negatively impact a large number of users.
+There aren't hard and fast rules for determining the severity of an issue, but generally high priority issues have an increased likelihood of breaking existing functionality and/or negatively impacting a large number of users.

 If your issue isn't considered `high` priority then please be patient as it may take some time to get to your report.

-Before opening a new issue please use the issue search feature to see if it's already been reported.
+Before opening a new issue, please use the issue search feature to see if it's already been reported.
 If you have any extra detail to provide then please comment.
 Rather than posting a "me too" comment you might consider giving it a "thumbs up" on github.

 Ansible Issue Bot